 Features You Can Expect In a Class B RV

 Why Are Class B RVs So Expensive?

-You’re probably looking at those price points and asking why Class B RVs are so expensive?
-You have to remember; the RV manufacturers are taking the components of a 35-40 foot Class A RV and placing them into a motorcoach half the size.
+You’re probably looking at those price points and asking why Class B RVs are so expensive.
+You have to remember that RV manufacturers are taking the components of a 35-40 foot Class A RV and placing them into a motorcoach half the size.
 Most Class Bs have the best materials like real leather, the best wood, and the latest technology.

 A few Class B RVs under $80,000 that don’t have plumbing have a solid countertop and plenty of electrical outlets nearby to set up portable cooking devices.
-Either way, the kitchen cabinets are going to give you plenty of storage space for all of your kitchen necessities.
+Either way, the kitchen cabinets will give you plenty of storage space for all your kitchen necessities.

 The living room/sitting area will be a multipurpose space.
 Seats may convert for sleeping space, tables will set up or move, and TV screens might be brackets that hold your tablet.
 Luxury models use televators to hide TVs when they’re not in use.

 The space you watch your favorite show is your dining room and bedroom in some models.
 You’ll find that the driver and co-pilot seat swivels, giving you seating for four when combined with the second-row sofa or captain chairs.

 You’ll find two floorplan types in camper vans: rear bedrooms and mid-coach versions.
 Rear beds come in either a sofa that flattens out, a murphy bed, or a bed that lowers from the ceiling.
 They measure in either a queen or king.
 Many mid to top-end Class B motorhomes use the best memory foams to give you an incredible night’s sleep.